petersem/posterr/README.md

 *The default settings page password is:* **raidisnotabackup**

 Buttons are:
- - `Reload Saved Settings` - Discards any changes and reloads last saved settings
+ - `Reload Saved` - Discards any changes and reloads last saved settings
  - `Main Page` - Navigates to main Posterr page (Any unsaved settings are discarded)
  - `Save` - Saves all fields and restarts the application